 These half-height shutters are traditionally seen in Parisian cafes and restaurants.
-As such, they have a typically French, traditional look that adds a chic, continental feel to your room.
+As such, they have a typically French look that adds a chic, continental feel to your room.

 The reason they’re used in cafes?
 It’s all about the magical mix of light and privacy.
 As most cafes are situated on busy streets, the need for privacy is high.
 Customers can enjoy their coffee or meal in peace from the outside world but still benefit from the light and sunshine flooding in through the upper half of the window.

-Are cafe shutters the same as half window shutters?
+Are half window shutters the same things as cafe shutters?

 The styling of the shutters is also ideally suited to Victorian and Edwardian homes, blending in seamlessly with the period features.
 This makes cafe shutters one of the top choices in the UK.